Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Materials and Methods

 \subsection{Dataset}

-We utilise the SWED dataset \citep{SEALE2022113044}, compiled of Sentinel-2 images captured 2017--2021.
+We utilise the Sentinel-2 Water Edges Dataset (SWED) developed by the UK Hydrographic Office \citep{SEALE2022113044}.
+It consists of globally distributed Sentinel-2 scenes captured 2017--2021 annotated for coastline extraction, although we do not use the labels.
 The images are tiles, regions of 10,980m by 10,980m, taken in a single pass of the satellite.
 Minimal cloud coverage is present within the dataset, and each tile contains a diverse set of coastal landscape features from globally distributed locations.